Fellowship Opportunity to Pursue Master of Public Policy

-The IDPP offers up to fifteen (15) fellowships, supported by The Nippon Foundation, to qualified students who are committed to pursuing a Master of Public Policy (MPP) degree with a focus on disability policy at University of Malaya - International Institute for Public Policy and Management (INPUMA).
-IDPP fellowships provide full funding for selected students.
+The IDPP expects to offer up to fifteen fellowships, supported by The Nippon Foundation, to qualified students who are committed to pursuing a Master of Public Policy (MPP) degree with a focus on disability policy at University of Malaya - International Institute for Public Policy and Management (INPUMA).

-The INPUMA MPP program is currently residence-based; students will live on the University of Malaya campus in Kuala Lumpur, Malaysia for at least two (2) semesters and take face-to-face classes with INPUMA and IDPP faculty from across ASEAN and around the world.
-Incoming students will participate either in-person or virtually in a two-week residency program from 8-22 August 2014 on the University of Malaya campus before the start of the Fall 2014 semester.
+The INPUMA MPP program is currently residential; IDPP Fellows will live on the University of Malaya campus in Kuala Lumpur, Malaysia for at least two semesters and take face-to-face classes with INPUMA and IDPP faculty.
+Incoming IDPP Fellows will participate in a two-week residency program from 8-22 August 2014 on the University of Malaya campus before INPUMA MPP courses begin on 1 September 2014.

 - Housing costs and a living stipend

 - Technology equipment (e.g. computer, headset, Internet access, software)

 - Support services (e.g. personal assistant, sign language interpreters, assistive technologies)

 - Costs to participate in the IDPP Annual Meeting and two-week residency on the University of Malaya campus

 - Reimbursement of application fees to INPUMA MPP program

 The IDPP aims to develop a cadre of disability policy leaders who will foster public policies at the global, regional and national levels that promote an inclusive, barrier-free and rights-based ASEAN region.

 Preference for IDPP Fellowships is given to applicants who meet the criteria below: